Keloran/keloran.github.io/blog/bugfix.es_progress.md

 ### Hive
 This is the service that works out what to do with a bug, is it a new one, has it happened before, is it happening frequently, it also triggers the notification system

-I estimate that an end-to-end system with Slack as the notification result will be in place at the start of Feb--- [Home](/)
+I estimate that an end-to-end system with Slack as the notification result will be in place at the start of Feb

+[Home](/)